 extendedKeyUsage

-This shall be an extendedKeyUsage extension (as per section 4.2.1.12 of RFC5280) with a value of id-kp-serverAuth and id-kp-clientAuth.
+This shall be an extendedKeyUsage extension (as per section 4.2.1.12 of RFC 5280) with a value of id-kp-serverAuth and id-kp-clientAuth.
 This extension shall be marked as non-critical.

 applicationPolicies

 This shall be populated with the following policy identifies, Server Authentication and Client Authentication.
 This extension shall be marked as non-critical.